tablofan/cf_python_input/README.md

 This guide will go through the basics of taking input with Python in Codeforces.

+Unlike Leetcode, Codeforces requires you take and parse the input you're given, and print out the answer.
+When your program is ran, it should be able to take input exactly as given.
+A good way to test is to paste the input straight into your IDE, where your output should exactly match the given output, including newlines where appropriate.

 ## Template
 Base template, I recommend starting with this if you have never touched CF before.
 Feel free to customize as you see fit.
 ```python